2024–2025 anti-tourism protests in Spain: Actions in response

 In the Balearics in May 2024, the regional government approved 700 housing projects, including making public land available for housing development, and lowered tax on selling homes.
 Jaume Bauzà, tourism minister for the Balearics, said that they wanted to discourage anti-tourism, or "tourism-phobia", and that stopping illegal methods of procuring tourism would go a long way in solving this and overtourism.

 In Barcelona, political measures have been taken to combat the negative effects of overtourism.
 In June 2024, Mayor Jaume Collboni said that he would end short-term rentals in Barcelona by 2028 – aiming to reduce the impact on the housing market of landlords renting properties at inflated rates intended for tourists – and following continued protests in July, Collboni announced plans to raise the tourist tax on cruise ship visitors to the city staying less than 12 hours.
 Earlier in 2024, Collboni had increased the nightly tourist tax and limited cruise ship visitors.

+In response to growing concern about the impacts of tourism and housing pressure in 2024 and 2025, the San Sebastián City Council has implemented a series of municipal measures aimed at balancing tourism with residents’ quality of life.
+In official discourse and policy documentation, the concept of sustainable tourism has become predominant, framed by commitments to implement measures intended to be responsible towards the resident population.
+Measures under this framework have included limiting organised tourist group sizes to a maximum of 25 people in public spaces and associated guidelines for tour conduct to improve coexistence between visitors and locals.
+The municipality has also strengthened short-term rental regulation, including longstanding bans on issuing new licences in central residential districts.
+Despite these actions, many grassroots movements have criticised them as insufficient, arguing that they do not fully address the deepening housing crisis, rising rents, and other social effects.